 For me, important are colors and balance.
 I must confess, I might be even little obsessed with colors, everything else comes after that.

-Maybe you want your flower bed to be easy to care for.
+Maybe you want your flower bed blooming all summer through.

 Maybe for you, it’s about flowers with a lovely scent.